Print Edition - 2018-05-22 | News

 Govt mulls ‘war room’ idea for big projects

-May 22, 2018-The Prime Minister’s Office is developing a concept of “war room” to execute and monitor big projects handled by various ministries.
+The Prime Minister’s Office is developing a concept of “war room” to execute and monitor big projects handled by various ministries.
 A separate mechanism will be formed immediately after the announcement of the budget, according to the PMO.A similar announcement was made on the government’s Policies and Programmes unveiled by President Bidya Devi Bhandari on Monday with an objective of ending the tendency of not completing projects and devising a certain workplan to ensure their progress.

 “We will not relay the reports forwarded by the ministries on various projects.
 Instead, the PMO will separately monitor and cross check the progress being made by the projects under them.
 A separate mechanism will be formed at the PMO that we call a ‘war room’ concept that can immediately take action or intervene as and when necessary,” said Kedar Bahadur Adhikari, secretary at the PMO.